Translate The Correct Sentences From Exercise 2 Into Your Language

 1. LangX: Solara kalara floribus canto.
 English: The sun shines brightly on the singing flowers.
 (This demonstrates a simple sentence with subject-verb-object structure.)

 Analysis: This translation is relatively straightforward.
-However, the choice of words like "brightly" reflects a stylistic choice.
+Still, the choice of words like "brightly" reflects a stylistic choice.
 A more literal translation could be "The sun shines on the flowers singing," but the original sentence implies a vibrant and lively scene.

 2. LangX: Mirus puer magnum librum legat.
 English: The curious boy reads a large book.
 (Demonstrates adjective-noun agreement and verb conjugation.)